NICTA/revrand/docs/quickstart.rst

 ----------------------------------

-Here is a very quick example of how to use Bayesian linear regression (:ref:`slm`) with optimisation of the likelihood noise, regulariser and basis function parameters.
+Here is a very quick example of how to use Bayesian linear regression (:ref:`slm`) with optimisation of the likelihood noise, regularizer and basis function parameters.
 The default behaviour of the algorithms in revrand is to randomly sample and evaluate these hyperparameters before starting optimization from the best random candidates.
 This is because the objective functions may be